arthur-garnier/knds_orbits_and_shadows/README.md

 ---------------------------------------------------------------------------------------------------

-For more details on the equations and modelization, the reader is refered to the article available at {CQG URL}.
+For more details on the equations and modelization, the reader is refered to the article available at https://iopscience.iop.org/article/10.1088/1361-6382/accbfe.
 For any question, suggestion, commentary, remark, the user is invited to contact the author by email at arthur.garnier[at]math[dot]cnrs[dot]fr.